sethsolves/travel-management-system/README.md

-# ap-hw2-
 # Travel Management System

 This is a simple Java console application for managing flights and hotel reservations in a travel system.
 The program allows users to search for available flights and hotels, book flights and hotels, and cancel reservations.

 ## Features

-- **Graph Class**: Represents a simple graph structure using adjacency lists.
-The graph class allows users to add vertices, add edges, remove edges, and print the graph.

 - **Flight Class**: Represents flight information, including flight number, passenger name, origin, destination, date, number of passengers, price, and confirmation number.
 The class provides methods to set and get these attributes.